arielGsDev/arielGsDev/README.md

  </a>
 </p>

-> Soy un apasionado desarrollador full-stack con experiencia en la creación de aplicaciones web utilizando Angular y React en el frontend.
-En el backend, desarrollo soluciones robustas y escalables con Spring Boot, NestJS y Flask.
-He trabajado con bases de datos relacionales y NoSQL como PostgreSQL, Microsoft SQL Server, MongoDB y Firebase.
-Además, desarrollo aplicaciones móviles con React Native.
+> I am a passionate full-stack developer with experience in creating web applications using Angular and React on the frontend.
+On the backend, I develop robust and scalable solutions with Spring Boot, NestJS, and Flask.
+I have worked with relational and NoSQL databases such as PostgreSQL, Microsoft SQL Server, MongoDB, and Firebase.
+Additionally, I develop mobile applications with React Native.

 >